ambellinger/liri-node-app/README.md

 ```

-A switch statement is used to take the command given by the user and to run a function.
+A switch statement uses the command given by the user to run a function.
 In some cases, if no search information is written after the command, a placeholder search is run instead.

 ```
 switch(commands)